-Potosi Mountain is a high mountain peak at an elevation of 2.580m (8,464ft) above the sea level, located in Clark County, in Nevada, USA.
+Potosi Mountain is a high mountain peak at an elevation of 2.580m (8,464ft) above the sea level, located in Clark County, in the US state of Nevada.

 Is the road to Potosi Mountain unpaved?

 Set high on the southern end of the Spring Mountains, southwest of Las Vegas, the unpaved road to the summit is very challenging, with narrow parts and drop offs.
 It is called Forest Road 509 (Potosi Mountain Road).
 Check your brakes before attempting this route.
 The road is not difficult to the base of the South Summit and a 2WD vehicle could probably make it at least.
 Conditions change for the last miles and a 4x4 vehicle is required to complete the drive.
 The peak serves as a major FM broadcast transmitter site for Las Vegas.
 To that end, the road was constructed from the south to allow service vehicles to rumble to the top.